Greek Islands Turkey Cruise is the most famous on east Mediterranean covering 6 Greek islands and 2 cities in Turkey.

 Important notice: For passengers who need visa to enter Schengen countries, this must be: Multiple Entry Schengen Visa, in order to participate in this cruise

-In cruise price are Included: all meals on board, Service charge, All drinks and 3 shore excursions.
+In cruise price are Included: All meals on board, Service charge, All drinks and 3 shore excursions.

 Ports of call: